-No. Special Collections materials must be used in our reading room during regular office hours (8 am-5 pm, M-F), unless approved otherwise by the Head of Special Collections.
+No. Special Collections materials must be used in our reading room during regular office hours (8 am-5 pm, M-F), unless approved otherwise by the Director of Special Collections.

 We acquire materials both through purchase and donation.
 Our purchases are made with funds from an endowment or financial gifts.
 We do not purchase acquisitions with funds from the regular Library budget.